5 Advanced Mountain Bike Trails Around the World

 To Your Next Journey

 Whichever advanced mountain bike trail you choose, give yourself to the journey.
-Make sure you’re well equipped, and remember Doolaard’s advice:
+Make sure you’re well equipped with a Selle Anatomica leather bicycle saddle and remember Doolaard’s advice:

 “The most beautiful roads are never the freeway, they’re always the smaller roads going into the mountains, going high up, deep in canyons.
 In the long run, it’s very slow, but it’s very rewarding as well.”